felt/geo/README.md

 # Geo

 A collection of GIS functions.
-Below is a list of currently implemented features:
+Handles conversions to and from WKT, WKB, and GeoJSON for the following geometries:

+* Point
+* LineString
+* Polygon
+* MultiPoint
+* MulitLineString
+* MultiPolygon
+* GeometryCollection

+## Examples

 * Encode and decode WKT and EWKT